ijlee2/codemod-utils/docs/src/docs/tutorials/create-blueprints/04-create-dynamic-files.md

 # Create dynamic files

-The blueprint files that we wrote in [Chapter 2](./02-create-static-files.md) are static: Regardless of the user's options, we always create the same file at the same place.
+The blueprints that we added in [Chapter 2](./02-create-static-files#add-blueprints) are static: Regardless of the codemod options, we always create the same file at the same location.

-In this chapter, we'll create the files dynamically: The addon's `package.json` will display `options.addon.name` instead of `addon-1`, and will live in `options.addon.location`.
-The same change will take place for the test app's `package.json`.
+In this chapter, we'll update the blueprints to be dynamic: The addon's `package.json` will display the value of `options.addon.name` instead of `'addon-1'`, and will be created at the location specified by `options.addon.location`.
+The same changes will occur for the test app's `package.json`.

 Goals: